azeemnow/Network_Forensic_Processing_Analysis_NFPA/README.md

 Confirm that you have successfully completed the last step of the Install setup - Modify the permission of the NEPA-v1.sh

 Run the script using:
- 1. ./NEPA-v1.sh
+ - ./NEPA-v1.sh
- 2. The script will ask you to provide a unique case number.
+ - The script will ask you to provide a unique case number
- 3. The script will ask you to provide a full-path to the evidence PCAP file.
+ - The script will ask you to provide a full-path to the evidence PCAP file.
 	 - Please note, tab-complete option is not available It is advised that you collect the full-path to your evidence prior launching the script.